plomlompom/PlomWiki/README.txt

   to "delete".
 * Editing a page is password-protected.
 The password can be changed in the file "password.txt" in the root directory.
+* To avoid unfinished DB manipulations / DB corruptions, all such tasks are handed over to todo lists in work/.
+Those can be worked through and finished independently from the user process that triggered them (and which might be interrupted, for example, by a "server execution time exceeded").
+Urgent tasks are handed over to work/todo_urgent which has to be finished before any other action on the wiki (like viewing a page) can be performed.
+Tasks could also be handed over to work/todo which only gets worked on if ?action=work is called.